 Government Auditing Standards require us to obtain and report the views of responsible officials of the audited entity concerning the findings, conclusions, and recommendations included in the audit report.
 Due to the nature of this report, and due to the findings being legislative in nature, we were unable to obtain views of responsible officials for the findings, conclusions, and recommendations outlined in the Management Advisory Report.
-The views of responsible Department of Revenue officials were obtained and included herein.
+We obtained the views of responsible Department of Revenue officials and included them in the report.